If you like it, save it!

-Flash forward a lifetime or two to last week's Polarpocalypse or whatever and....I don't want to be all braggy but my husband got me a tangerine KitchenAid for Christmasukkah...needless to say I've been dying to bake up a storm.
-But it's also January and we did not show so much as a modicum of restraint during the holidays, there was a day where we had Cheeseburgers for breakfast for goodness sake!
-So because we don't want to have to buy all new clothes or like die, we're trying to rein it in a bit.
-But the need to bake prevails..plus it was -5 degrees outside.
-I just got back from the accountant and I wanted something warm and sugary and found a recipe on the King Arthur Flour website for Butterscotch Blondies and because I can't let things be I decided to kick them up a bit both flavor wise with a glop of Miso and to add a bit of nutrition hah!- ok that part was not exactly intentional, I thought would add walnuts but I had no walnuts so I subbed FLAX SEED MEAL and it worked awesome.
-Right now I am making a modified version of thinner bars for Ice Cream Sandwiches for a Superbowl Party- They will be filled with Vanilla Ice Cream enhanced by ginger in it's many forms and graham cracker crumbs.
+Flash forward a lifetime or two to last year's Polarpocalypse or whatever and...We had not shown so much as a modicum of restraint during the holidays (there was a day where we had cheeseburgers for breakfast for goodness sake!).
+So because we didn't want to have to buy all new clothes or, like, die, we were trying to rein it in a bit.
+But the need to bake prevails..plus it was -5° F outside.
+I had just gotten back from the accountant and I wanted something warm and sugary and found a recipe on the King Arthur Flour website for butterscotch blondies.
+Because I can't let things be, I decided to kick them up a bit both with a glop of miso for flavor and, for extra crunchy crunch (I tried to fool myself into thinking I was adding protein in the form of good fats), I thought to add walnuts but I had no walnuts so I subbed flax seed meal, which worked well.
+I have since upgraded to chopped Marcona almonds because really flax seed has no place in a luscious butterscotch brownie.

 Serves one or many :)

-- 1.75 cups Dark Brown Sugar
+- 1.75 cups dark brown sugar

 - 3 eggs

 - 1 tablespoon Scotch or bourbon (the smokier the better)

 - 1/4 cup coarsely ground Marcona almonds (or toasted blanched almonds)

 - 1.5 cups white whole-wheat flour (I used King Arthur brand)